Book Review: Twelve Rules For Life

 I think Peterson would say that he’s not spreading misleading propaganda, that these deep metaphorical truths exactly do not lead you amiss and that’s why they’re deep and true.
 I don’t think he’s in to silencing people at all, I’m not sure where that came from?

 Let’s take Marxist economics as an example – I don’t think it’s obvious that it’s wrong to promulgate metaphors which encapsulate Marxist economics.
 I think you actually need to know that Marxist economics is wrong to know that that’s the case.
+I don’t think the metaphorical claim, as he sees it, is any more or less a lie than the clinical reductionist claim it’s a metaphor for.

 Great analysis, Scott.